ComposableFi/whitepaper/whitepaper.md

 Transactions may be disputed by validators for a certain amount of blocks, we refer to this as the dispute window.
 As the protocol has Alice submit the transactions for the XCT, both the RelayerSet and Alice need to collude to commit fraud, making the total $slashable_{amount} = funds_{transfered} + relayer_{stake}$.
 This means that the $funds_{transfered}$ on the destination chain need to remain locked for the duration of the dispute window.

-Although $$(slashable_{amount}$$ cannot effectively be reduced; we can unlock the user’s funds earlier, by having liquidity providers stake the $funds_{transferred}$ portion of the slashable amount.
+Although $(slashable_{amount}$ cannot effectively be reduced; we can unlock the user’s funds earlier, by having liquidity providers stake the $funds_{transferred}$ portion of the slashable amount.
 An ensurer node operates similarly to a validator (it serve both roles), and observes valid XCTs.
 The XCT specifies that it wishes a faster unlock on the destination side, and the total fee it is willing to pay for the underlying stake.
 An ensurer node may then choose to provide the stake for the specified fee.
 As the insurer node can observe the mempool, source chain, and destination chain state, it is able to determine finality and take the risk that the smart contract cannot.
 Thus, we provide a faster unlock method to the final user and an opportunity to experienced validators with greater risk appetite to gain additional fees.
 An insurer node might be prohibitively expensive for individual users to run.
 We will provide some way to allow users to provide their assets to a pool, without significant risk.

 #### 6.3.1 Protocol
 We devote this section to give a general overview of how the protocol of Mosaic v3 will operate and how the new RelayerSets integrate on the ecosystem.
 We also introduce the most common procedures to raise and audit a disagreement during the dispute window.